Controlled Frame API

 A request has an associated requestId, which is an opaque string, randomly assigned at the request’s creation.

-The main fetch algorithm is monkeypatched as follows:
+The main fetch algorithm is monkey patched as follows:

-1. Let request be fetchParam’s request.
+1. Let request be fetchParams’s request.

 2. Let response be null.